 The last part of the trail passes across the ridge before the final ascent, Taljanka Peak, 2056m.
 Finding the perfect spot for a picnic lunch, we take time to soak in all of the beauty of this special spot.
 After lunch, we’ll descent down to the Valley and then take a transfer back to Vusanje.
 All meals included.

 Trek: 11.6 Km, 4-5 hours; elevation gain/loss: 880m.

 Day 10: Spectacular hike from Vusanje and crossing the border to Albania.

 Today’s hike into Prokletije National Park is certain to be a memorable one.
-This is a relatively long hike which crosses the border between Montenegro and Albania.
+This is a relatively long hike that crosses the border between Montenegro and Albania.
 The path passes along the craggiest part of the Prokletje/Bjeshkёt e Namuna/Alpet Shqipёtare mountains.
 Almost the entire hike is surrounded by steep mountains with stunning views.
 This itinerary allows us a glance into the region’s past when it was a forbidden zone during the Communist era.